oscarchankalung/development/02 Interviews/202407 Recurse Center/20240720 Second Application.md

 I need to earn money so that I can attend university classes in English, Psychology, Anthropology, Gender Studies, Art...

+**4th attempt**

+I’m fucking anxious.
+I kept rethinking this question, such that I withdrew and un-withdrew the application.
+I interpret the question as what I want to do for the rest of my life.
+I concluded to myself: For now, I just want to stay in the US, earn more money by doing tech, and do whatever I want to do with more resources.

 ## Why do you want to attend RC?
 How would attending RC be different than working on your own?

 **1st attempt**